Frequently Asked Questions

 Only full SQL servers are supported.

-Are iOS or Android apps available?
+Are iOS or Android devices supported?

 Is there a limit to the maximum number of users that can be simultaneously connected to a hub at any one time?

 There is no limit to the number of viewing connections; however, only 4 users may share content at the same time.

 Will Unite work across multiple subnets (Small Business mode)?